 AT THE START of the new year, Methodists make a distinctive resolution.

-The Covenant Service, often celebrated on the first Sunday of the year, is at the heart of Methodists’ devotion, discipleship, and dedication to social justice.
+The Covenant Service is often celebrated on the first Sunday of the year.
+It is at the heart of Methodists’ devotion, discipleship, and dedication to social justice.
 In the service the Church joyfully celebrates God’s offer of loving relationship.

 So this year, I decided to look into it more deeply.
 This is what I found, summarised from the Methodist Church website:

 God’s gracious offer to us is also a challenge.
-If God is committed to us, are we prepared to accept that as reality and commit ourselves in return to God?
+If God is committed to us, are we prepared to accept that as reality?
+Can we commit ourselves in return to God?
 If we choose to accept it, how can we manage to live out our commitment adequately?

 Origins of the Covenant Service

 This idea of Covenant was basic to the understanding of Christian discipleship of John Wesley, the founder of Methodism.
-He saw the relationship with God in Covenant as being like a marriage between human beings (both as a community and as individuals) on the one side and God in Christ on the other.
+He compared the relationship with God in Covenant to a marriage.
+This marriage was between human beings, both as a community and as individuals, and God in Christ.
 His original Covenant Prayer echoed traditional Christian marriage vows, taking Christ as

 ‘my Head and Husband, for better, for worse, for richer, for poorer, for all times and conditions, to love, honour and obey thee before all others, and this to the death’.

-This understanding of covenant particularly interested me, as my husband and I were the first couple in the UK to register a civil partnership in a place of worship, in May 2012.
-We wrote our own service and, as it was not legally possible for a same-gender couple to marry in the UK at that time, we were careful not to use any language associated with traditional marriage in our service.
-We made promises, not vows, and made a covenant to one another, based on ancient rites of adelphopoiesis or ‘brother-making’, dating back to the early Christian church.
+This understanding of covenant was particularly interesting to me.
+My husband and I were the first couple in the UK to register a civil partnership in a place of worship, in May 2012.
+We wrote our own service.
+Since it was not legally possible for a same-gender couple to marry in the UK at that time, we avoided using any language associated with traditional marriage.
+We made promises, not vows.
+We made a covenant to one another.
+This was based on ancient rites of adelphopoiesis or ‘brother-making’.
+These rites date back to the early Christian church.

 Wesley recognised that people needed not just to accept but also to grow in relationship with God.
-He therefore emphasised that God’s grace and love constantly prompts and seeks to transform us, and so we should continually seek and pray to grow in holiness and love.
-Wesley gradually saw the need for a regular ceremony to help people to hear God’s offer and challenge ever more deeply, and to allow God to prompt and enable them to respond.
+He emphasised that God’s grace and love constantly prompt and seek to transform us.
+So, we should continually seek and pray to grow in holiness and love.
+Wesley saw the need for a regular ceremony to help people to hear God’s offer and challenge ever more deeply, and to allow God to prompt and help them to respond.

 In 1755 Wesley created a service adapted from the Puritan tradition of pastoral and spiritual guidance.
-Wesley insisted that the Covenant Service be within a framework of pastoral care, preaching and guidance, linking personal devotion with collective worship, caring for the needs of a particular community of Christians, and the needs of individuals within that community.
+Wesley’s Covenant Service took place within a framework of pastoral care, preaching and guidance.
+It linked personal devotion with collective worship, caring for particular Christian community, and the individuals within that community.

-The service was originally offered after a day’s retreat for people to prepare themselves, and during a Communion Service, commemorating the Last Supper, Jesus’ last meal with his disciples before he was crucified.
-Wesley thought that the Sacrament of Communion made real all that was said in the Covenant.
-He urged Methodists to put Communion at the centre of their spiritual life and to share in it frequently.
+The service was originally offered during a communion service after a day’s retreat for people to prepare themselves.
+Wesley thought that the sacrament of communion made real all that was said in the Covenant.
+He urged Methodists to put Communion at the centre of their spiritual life and share in it often.

 The process did not end with the Covenant Service.
-People were encouraged to continue to work out the implications for their lives of the fact that their relationship with God had been renewed.
-It was accepted that people might find this difficult to do without help, so pastoral guidance was offered to both groups and individuals in the weeks that followed the service.
+People were encouraged to understand how the renewal of their relationship with God affected their lives.
+Pastoral guidance was offered to both groups and individuals in the weeks that followed the service.

 The Covenant Prayer:

-The Covenant Prayer, which is at the heart of a Covenant Service, was first used in 1755, in London, with 1800 people present.
-Since then, the Covenant Prayer has often been used in Methodist services around the world, usually on the first Sunday of the year.
+The Covenant Prayer was first used in 1755, at a service in London with 1800 people present.
+Since then, the Covenant Prayer has often been used in Methodist services worldwide.
+It is usually recited on the first Sunday of the year, or another Sunday in January.
 The prayer points to deep surrender of ourselves in complete trust to God.
 At first, the words of the prayer can seem jarring and demanding.
-The language of the original prayer has been updated – here is the version used by the Methodist Church in Britain:
+The language of the original prayer has been updated – here is one of the versions used by the Methodist Church in Britain today:

 I am no longer my own but yours.